lamarwhitej/rst/README.md

 It is a bit nitpicky some of it.
 So don't pay it too much mind.
 For some areas I went in and added the changes I wanted.
 For those areas I didn't add them to the docs (except typos).
 I just added it manually.

-Those changes are only in the OSA install though.
-Search "Ala".
+Those changes are only in the OSA install though. __Search "Ala" in OSA doc__.
 And you will see what I added.
 For the baremetal I just had suggestions and typos.
 They can be found below.

 ===